 Types of model

 The Piececool range includes a huge variety of kits.
-We have military models, including tanks, battleships and fighter jets, architectural models, featuring some of the worlds’ most iconic buildings, and much more.
+We have military models, including tanks, battleships and fighter jets, architectural models, featuring some of the worlds’ most iconic buildings, our amazing Fantasy series - with dragons and knights- and models celebrating China's culture and much more.

 There is very little you need to do before you build, but here’s our checklist for an enjoyable build